 Taoiseach convenes first meeting of Government Security Committee

-Taoiseach, Leo Varadkar today chaired the first meeting of the new Government Security Committee.
+An Taoiseach, Leo Varadkar, TD, has today chaired the first meeting of the new Government Security Committee.

 Ministers were briefed by the Defence Forces and An Garda Síochána on the current security situation.
 They were advised that the threat level is assessed as moderate, which means that while a terrorist attack is possible, it is unlikely at present.

 The Committee also discussed the current arrangements for national security, reviewed the recent Docklands security exercise and discussed potential future exercises.